 Senate Passes Public Protection And General Government Budget Bills

-The New York State Senate has approved the 2005-06 public protection and general government budget legislation (S.550E, S.3666) that includes a $57 million increase in aid to localities and would continue the operation of several correctional facilities, including Camp Pharsalia in Chenango County and the Greene Correctional Special Housing Unit in Coxsackie.
+Senator John J. Flanagan (R,C-East Northport) annouced that the New York State Senate passed the 2005-06 public protection and general government budget legislation (S.550E, S.3666) that includes a $57 million increase in aid to localities and would continue the operation of several correctional facilities.

-"This legislation will restore and add funding to areas of the budget that are critically important to the safety and well-being of every New Yorker, including funds for law enforcement, corrections, and homeland security," said Senator Seward.
-"In addition, this legislation provides much needed aid to local governments and government agencies throughout the state, including new aid for Little Falls and Ithaca."
+"This legislation restores and provides additional funding to areas of the budget that are necessary for the safety and well-being of every New Yorker.
+Particularly, the legislation includes funds for law enforcement, corrections, and homeland security," said Senator John J. Flanagan.
+"Additionally, this legislation affords local governments and government agencies throughout the state critically needed state aid that will enable them to properly function."

 PUBLIC PROTECTION AND GENERAL GOVERNMENT HIGHLIGHTS

 The 2005-06 public protection and general government legislation provides the following: